 BSN to PhD track.

-A master’s degree in nursing (or other health related discipline, e.g. health administration) from an accredited college or university if entering the MSN to PhD track.
+A master’s degree in nursing (or other health related discipline, e.g. health administration) from an accredited college or university if entering the Master’s to PhD track.

 An undergraduate GPA of 3.0 or higher; and/or a Master’s Degree GPA of 3.5 or higher.